What is mental illness?

 Mental illness is really many different disorders.
 These disorders fall into broad categories including:

-Mood disorders Overview of Mood Disorders Mood disorders are mental health disorders that involve emotional disturbances consisting of long periods of excessive sadness (depression), excessive joyousness or elation (mania), or both... read more such as being too sad (depression) or too excited (mania)
+Mood disorders Overview of Mood Disorders Mood disorders are mental health conditions that involve long periods of excessive sadness (depression), excessive elation (mania), or both.
+Depression and mania represent the 2 emotional extremes... read more such as being too sad (depression) or too excited (mania)

 Other mental health disorders include eating disorders, stress disorders such as PTSD (posttraumatic stress disorder), and suicidal behavior.